C-essential surfaces in (3-manifold, graph) pairs: Untelescoping

 \begin{rmk} Suppose $\mathcal{H'}$ is a multiple $\Gamma$-bridge splitting of $(M,T, \Gamma)$ obtained from another multiple $\Gamma$-bridge splitting $\mathcal{H}$ of $(M,T, \Gamma)$ via untelescoping.
 Then $c(\mathcal{H'}) < c(\mathcal{H})$. \end{rmk}

-Suppose that $H$ is a multiple $\Gamma$-Heegaard splitting for $(M,T, \Gamma)$ which can be untelescoped to become a multiple $\Gamma$-Heegaard splitting $\mc{H}$ for $(M,T, \Gamma)$.
+Suppose that $H$ is a multiple $\Gamma$-Heegaard splitting for $(M,T, \Gamma)$ with a thick surface that can be untelescoped to become a multiple $\Gamma$-Heegaard splitting $\mc{H}$ for $(M,T, \Gamma)$.
 It is natural to ask: If $\mc{H}$ contains a generalized stabilization must $H$ contain a generalized stabilization?
 If $\mc{H}$ contains a perturbed thick surface must $H$ also be perturbed?
 If $T$ has a path which is removable with respect to $\mc{H}$, is that path removable with respect to $H$?
 The answer is positive in all cases.

-\begin{lemma} Let $\mathcal{H}$ be a multiple $\Gamma$-Heegaard splitting for the triple $(M,T, \Gamma)$ obtained by untelescoping the (multiple) $\Gamma$-Heegaard splitting $H$ for $(M,T, \Gamma)$. \begin{enumerate} \item Suppose the $\Gamma$-Heegaard splitting induced by $\mathcal{H}^+$ on some component of $(M,T, \Gamma)-\mathcal{H}^-$ contains a generalized stabilization.
+\begin{lemma} Let $H$ be a (multiple) $\Gamma$-Heegaard splitting for the triple $(M,T, \Gamma)$ obtained by amalgamating the multiple $\Gamma$-Heegaard splitting $\mc{H}$ for $(M,T, \Gamma)$.
+(We assume that the amalgamation actually produces a (multiple) $\Gamma$-Heegaard splitting which is not necessarily the case).
+Then the following hold \begin{enumerate} \item Suppose the $\Gamma$-Heegaard splitting induced by $\mathcal{H}^+$ on some component of $(M,T, \Gamma)-\mathcal{H}^-$ contains a generalized stabilization.
 Furthermore suppose that if the generalized stabilization is a (meridional) boundary stabilization, then it is along a component of $\bdd M$.
-Then $H$ contains a generalized stabilization of the same type and if the generalized stabilization is a (meridional) boundary stabilization then it must also be along a component of $\bdd M$. \item If the $\Gamma$-Heegaard splitting induced by $\mathcal{H}^+$ on some component of $(M,T,\Gamma)-\mathcal{H}^-$ is perturbed, then so is $H$. \item If the $\Gamma$-Heegaard splitting induced by $\mathcal{H}^+$ on some component of $(M,T,\Gamma)-\mathcal{H}^-$ contains a removable path so that the path is either a cycle or both of its endpoints are contained in $\bdd M$, then so does $H$. \end{enumerate} \end{lemma}
+Then $H$ contains a generalized stabilization of the same type and if the generalized stabilization is a (meridional) boundary stabilization then it must also be along a component of $\bdd M$. \item If the $\Gamma$-Heegaard splitting induced by $\mathcal{H}^+$ on some component of $(M,T,\Gamma)-\mathcal{H}^-$ is perturbed, then so is $H$. \item If the $\Gamma$-Heegaard splitting induced by $\mathcal{H}^+$ on some component of $(M,T,\Gamma)-\mathcal{H}^-$ contains a removable path so that the path is either a cycle or both of its endpoints are contained in $\bdd M$, then so does $H$. \item If $T$ contains a circle or edge component $\gamma$ that is isotopic into the spine of one of the components of $M - \mc{H}$, then $\gamma$ is isotopic into the spine of one of the compressionbodies of $M - H$. \end{enumerate} \end{lemma}

+\begin{proof} Without the loss of much generality, we may assume that $H$ is obtained from $\mc{H}$ by a single amalgamation (i.e., we can obtain $\mc{H}$ from $H$ by untelescopying in one step).
+The last observation is the easiest to deal with: as $H$ is obtained from $\mc{H}$ by an amalgamation, the spine of a compressionbody after amalgamation can be obtained by gluing together the 1--complexes forming the spines of two compressionbodies before amalgamation.
+Thus, a loop in one of those spines remains in a spine after amalgamation.